aws-samples/aws-cloudformation-stack-instances/README.md

 Hence, this resource can be used to meet requirements from different use cases without taking care of currently running operations.

-### Typical Use Cases
-####  AWS Account Vending process integrated in AWS Service Catalog

-This resource provider can be used within an Account Blueprint published via AWS Service Catalog Products.
-In case multiple accounts are requested at once, the resource provider takes care handling the concurrency.

-#### AWS Service Catalog Products

-Any generic AWS Service Catalog Product might have a pre-requisite to enroll a region or account into a central CloudFormation Stackset.
-Multiple users might launch a product at once, which can result in operation conflicts on CloudFormation StackSets.
-This resource can be integrated in any product template and takes care of concurrency.

 ### Usage

 ```yaml